Press release

 TBMand NAC, the home delivery water company "Cricla,"remanufacture used empty bottles into ballpoint pens through mechanical recycling

--Using Maar recycled materials procurement to visualize traceability information in preparation for DPP compliance -
+-Using Maar recycled material procurement to visualize traceability information in preparation for DPP compliance -

 TBM Co., Ltd., Ltd. (Head office: Chiyoda-ku, Tokyo; CEO: Nobuyoshi Yamasaki; hereinafter referred to as TBM) has teamed up with NAC Co., Ltd. (Head office: Shinjuku-ku, Tokyo; CEO: Hiroshi Yoshimura; hereinafter referred to as NAC) to collect and recycle empty bottles of "Curikura," a home delivery water service operated by NAC, and remanufacture them into ballpoint pens through mechanical recycling.
 The ballpoint pens produced this time are scheduled to be donated to educational support facilities in Japan and overseas.